wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 Using animation, storytelling, and spoken word, the show is about trying to make sense of where you come from when you’re very far from home.

 ####Who is he?
 J. Fergus Evans is a yarn-spinnin', boy-kissin' spoken word & performance artist.

 His work focuses on restaging spoken word using video, soundscaping and sculpture.
 He deftly weaves poetry, theatre, and installation into tapestries saturated with lived experience and half-imagined fantastical landscapes.

 Previous work included (among other things) a forest created from over a thousand donated sympathy cards.
-He has created work with a number of leading arts organisations including Contact Theatre, The Albany, and BAC.

-He is also a certified life coach and independent producer.
+He has created work with a number of leading arts organisations including Contact Theatre, The Albany, and BAC; he is also a certified life coach and independent producer.

 ####What people have said about him
 >*a refreshing reminder of just what can be achieved in Theatre*<br>The Public Reviews